25prabhu10/notes/docs/Languages/JavaScript/Libraries/Axios.md

   // This is only applicable for request methods 'PUT', 'POST', 'PATCH' and 'DELETE'
   // The last function in the array must return a string or an instance of Buffer, ArrayBuffer,
   // FormData or Stream
-  // You may modify the headers object.
+  // You may modify the headers object
   transformRequest: [
     (data, headers) => {
       const encryptedString = encryptPayload(JSON.stringify(data));